 ‘I think I know.
 Do you think the child was God?’

 ‘What will you think of next!’ laughed the Eelfisher.
 ‘God has a white robe hemmed with gold, and a beard and a crown, like in Church.’

 ‘Before, at Christmas, he was born in a manger,’ objected the Sheperd.

 ‘So he was!’ said Pitjevogel.
 ‘But that was a hundred years ago or more.’

 ‘I wish I knew!’ said the Beggar, who was hungry.

-In silence, with mouths that yearned for a good draught of gin and meat with mustard, they passed outside the ‘Mermaid’ where lights were burning and men were singing and playing concertina.
+In silence, with mouths that yearned for a good draft of gin and meat with mustard, they passed outside the ‘Mermaid’ where lights were burning and men were singing and playing concertina.

-Pitjevogel gave back the star to the Shepherd, who always looked after it, and without saying a word but happy in their hearts, the parted at the crossroads, each to his bed.
-The Shepherd to his sheepstall, the Beggar to his haymow, and Pitjevogel to his garret, into which the snow was blowing.
+Pitjevogel gave back the star to the Shepherd, who always looked after it, and without saying a word, but happy in their hearts, they parted at the crossroads, each to his bed.
+The Shepherd to his sheep stall, the Beggar to his haymow, and Pitjevogel to his garret, into which the snow was blowing.